-Season with a healthy pinch each salt and pepper, then add veggie stock and 2 cups of water and stir.
+Season with a healthy pinch each salt and pepper, then add veggie stock and water and stir.

 Bring to a low boil, then reduce heat to a simmer.
 Cover and cook for 20 minutes, or until veggies are tender (test by cutting a larger piece of carrot in half – it should cut with ease).

 Add peanut butter and chili garlic sauce to the blender and blend to combine, using a ‘puree’ or ‘liquify’ setting if you have it.